burlinson/AI/_posts/2025-02-02-Commodized-AI-AI-First.md

 These nimble start-ups are positioned to become the AI powerhouses of the next decade.
 They are likely not well known today, operating under the radar, and owned by venture capital firms.

 They are deliberately not playing in the commoditized AI solutions space, where there will inevitably be a race to the bottom on pricing followed by meta data sales.
-(Advertisers are alredy licking thier chops at the tought of accessing your prompt history.)
+(Advertisers are alredy licking thier chops at the thought of accessing your prompt history.)

 These small nimble AI First firms are creating unique AI solutions, mining proprietary datasets, fine tuning RAG, levaraging Small Language Models, enabling large corporations to create robust competitive moats.
 Their specialized AI solutions will be highly sought after in the future and likely at a huge premium.